 Did you think that it’s straightforward?
-I mean, did you think that you can simply export the ARM template from Azure Data Factory and import it into Azure Synapse?
+I mean, did you think you can simply export the ARM template from Azure Data Factory and import it into Azure Synapse?
 Well, let me break the bad news for you!
 There is no provision to import an ARM template into Azure Synapse.

 Okay!
 Okay!
 Hold on!
 That’s too fast-paced.
 Hence, let’s introduce the characters here.
 Firstly comes the Azure Data Factory.
 It is Microsoft Azure’s primary ETL/ELT tool.
-Next comes Azure Synapse Family consisting of two members viz. dedicated SQL pool (Formerly MPP SQLDW) and Synapse workspace.
+Next comes Azure Synapse Family comprising two members viz. dedicated SQL pool (Formerly MPP SQLDW) and Synapse workspace.
 The integration service of Synapse workspace is nothing but the ADF equivalent of the Synapse family.

 - Download ADF pipeline support files.